gihrig/full_stack_demo/README.md

     <img src="https://raw.githubusercontent.com/leptos-rs/leptos/main/docs/logos/Leptos_logo_RGB.svg" alt="Leptos Logo">
 </picture>

-# Leptos Todo Tailwind Sqlite with Axum
+# A Todo app built with Leptos Tailwind Sqlite and Axum

 This is a template for use with the [Leptos](https://github.com/leptos-rs/leptos) web framework and the [cargo-leptos](https://github.com/akesson/cargo-leptos) tool using [Axum](https://github.com/tokio-rs/axum).